 But there was plenty of dross among the gold of Wynne’s bloodstock ventures.
 He wasn’t afraid to pay a big price when he fancied a horse.
 Calaverite, a brother to Sylvanite, cost him 2100 guineas as a yearling and yet failed to win a race.
 After Tom Payten’s death in 1920, Wynne always kept a horse or two with his son, Bayly, and often did not know he had a horse in work until he received a training account.
 He wasn’t a sentimental man with his horses and, as we have seen, was often prepared to sell if the price was right.
 Coil, Great Scot, and Cider were just three of his best horses that all found their way to India under different ownership.
 At one-time Wynne owned Terrinallum, a station property in the Western district of Victoria, in partnership with his old Ballarat friend, William Bailey, and for a time they stood Coil there before his banishment.
 It was after the death of Bailey that Wynne parted with his interest and put his energies into establishing nearby Nerrin Nerrin Stud instead.
 This was a property of over seven thousand acres near Streatham.
 Among the stallions that he stood there, was the Flying Fox horse, Blankney II, the winner of a Gimcrack Stakes and Newmarket Derby in England, as well as King Ingoda and Thrice.
 Wynne died at his station home at Nerrin Nerrin in May 1934 leaving an estate valued at more than £100,000.

 Before closing this chapter, I might mention that Cider was the eighth and last A.J.C.
 Derby winner to be sent forth from the famous Newmarket Stables.
 For most of the years since 1918, the year Thomas Payten sold it to William Inglis and Son, it has remained in the auctioneering family’s ownership, but not exclusively so.
-It was sold to the hapless Alan Cooper during his free-spending heyday in the 1930’s and for a time sheltered his racing stable, but when he fell on hard times, the property was on-sold to W. J. (Knockout) Smith, who renamed it ‘St Aubins Stable’ after his stud property at Scone.
+It was sold to the hapless Alan Cooper during his free-spending heyday in the 1930s and for a time sheltered his racing stable, but when he fell on hard times, the property was on-sold to W. J. (Knockout) Smith, who renamed it ‘St Aubins Stable’ after his stud property at Scone.
 During World War II it was used as a detention centre for services personnel who went AWOL.
 After the War, Smith briefly used the building as a laminex factory although its operations were short-lived.
 In 1959 Newmarket was repurchased by the Inglis family, and it remained in their ownership until the whole site was purchased by developers.
-By 1985, time had exacted its inevitable toll on the famous ‘Big Stable’, and its rotting timbers were in desperate need of repair.
+By 1985, Father Time had exacted its inevitable toll on the famous ‘Big Stable’, and its rotting timbers were in desperate need of repair.
 Belatedly, the Heritage Council identified it as a significant building in the State’s heritage and contributed $50,000 towards the cost of its restoration.
 Apart from the integral role it played in housing bloodstock sold by William Inglis and Son during the course of a year in general and the Arrowfield Stud yearling draft in particular at Easter up until 2017, it was also used as a period location in numerous film sets, most notably in Simon Wincer’s 1983 film ‘Phar Lap’.